tinkercademy-bootcamp/chat-project-Algorysh/exercise-2/README.md

 - [C++23 ISO standard draft](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2023/n4950.pdf) -
   Working draft of the C++ language specification
 - Is the above the official C++23 spec?
-- Where is the official C++23 spec?
+  - No, it's not the official C++23 spec, the final, officially ratified C++23 standard is ISO/IEC 14882:2024.
+The standardization process involves multiple working drafts and these drafts are used to refine the language and library features before the final standard is published.
 - Why was this link chosen instead?
 - Is this a helpful reference for learning C++?
 - Can the various implementations of C++ compilers be different from the